stephen010x/avr-env/README.md

 ## Environment Features
-Without the Arduino Library and environment to do all the hard stuff, such as setting up a clock, handling interrupts, and library implementations such as the 'delay()' function, this all has to be implemented manually from scratch.
+Without the Arduino AVR Core to do all the hard stuff, such as setting up a clock, handling interrupts, and library implementations such as the 'delay()' function, this all has to be implemented manually from scratch.
 The features implemented so far include:

 - Interrupt vector table.
 - Macros to address a variety of neccissary memory mapped IO.